 Enter the Lease-Back or Rent-Back Agreement

-The particulars of this strategy vary from state to state, but in the strong sellerís market weíre experiencing, buyers will often agree to let the seller stay in the home for a period of time as long as rent is paid.
+The particulars of this strategy vary from state to state, but in the strong sellers market were experiencing, buyers will often agree to let the seller stay in the home for a period of time as long as rent is paid.
 In a competitive situation, the buyer willing to do this will often have the winning bid even though there is another offer as high as his.

 The agreement covering the situation states the length of time the seller will remain.
 It can be done with a specific date named or wording that allows the seller to remain up to a specific date with the possibility of her moving sooner.
 The amount can be a fixed figure paid out of the proceeds of settlement or a monthly amount, or a daily amount.
-It is usually, but not always, tied to the amount of the mortgage payment under the buyerís new loan.
+It is usually, but not always, tied to the amount of the mortgage payment under the buyer’s new loan.
 Sometimes there is a deposit against damage, sometimes not.
 There is usually a clause saying the seller will hold the buyer harmless for any damage to himself or his property which occurs after the sale is consummated and before the seller moves.

-The widow only had to move one time and the young couple got a house they probably wouldnít have in a straight bidding war.
-If you find yourself in a situation similar to either the widow or the young couple, perhaps you can work out a similar solution.
+The widow only had to move one time and the young couple got a house.
+Are you in a situation similar to either the widow or the young couple?
+Perhaps you can work out a similar solution.